canonical/checkbox/docs/how-to/freeze-checkbox-version.rst

 On Ubuntu 23.10 and earlier, edit ``/etc/apt/sources.list.d/checkbox-dev-ubuntu-{ppa-name}-{ubuntu-version}.list`` and add ``[snapshot=yes]`` into the standard prefix.
-You also need to modify the PPA url to include the tilde before checkbox-dev so it points to the correct snapshot URL.
+You also need to modify the PPA URL to include the tilde before checkbox-dev so it points to the correct snapshot URL.
 For example:

 .. code-block::